 AT&T Account Disposition:

-If the charges pertain to an AT&T wireless account, contact the Global Fraud Management Organization at 877.844.5584.
-If the charges pertain to an AT&T wireline or U-verse accounts, contact the Global Fraud Management Organization at 866.718.
-2011.
+If a chargeback request has been completed and there are additional disputes of charges pertaining to an AT&T wireless account, contact the Global Fraud Management Organization at 877.844.5584.
+If the charges pertain to a home phone, Internet, or U-verse account, contact AT&T Customer Care at 800.288.2020.

 What if additional lines were added to my existing AT&T wireless account or a new account was opened in my name without my consent?